Financial Directive

 The Governing Board shall adopt an investment strategy for the Foundation, on which the management of its investment assets shall be based.
 The level of risk of the investments shall be moderate.

-The Foundation’s investment assets shall be managed by a professional treasurer under a full mandate.
-The Board of Directors shall decide on the tendering and replacement of the fiduciary.
+The Foundation’s investment assets shall be managed by a professional treasurer under a full mandate or under consultation agreement.
+The Board shall decide on the selection of the fiduciary.

-Any significant change in the investment portfolio structure shall be decided by the Board of Trustees.
+Any significant change in the investment portfolio structure shall be decided by the Board.

-Twice a year, the Managing Director reports to the Board on the composition of the investment portfolio, investment events and returns by type and other current issues.
+Once a year, the CEO reports to the Board on the composition of the investment portfolio, investment events and returns by type and other current issues.

-The Governing Board and the Executive Director shall ensure that the Foundation’s investment and asset management activities are systematic and that the assets are invested in a secure and profitable manner in accordance with the investment strategy approved by the Governing Board.
+The Board and the CEO shall ensure that the Foundation’s investment and asset management activities are systematic.

 The Foundation’s capital is invested in a responsible manner, in line with the UN-supported Principles for Responsible Investment, and investment decisions take into account environmental, social responsibility and good governance factors.